 * successfully enrolled,

 The Winter Leadership Academy will be held at the new Campus of Frankfurt School of Finance & Management.
 The campus facilities offer a broad variety of seminar rooms including high-class training facilities.
-The brand new campus (inauguration ceremony is in October 2017) is situated in the center of Frankfurt am Main and offers an inspiring environment with excellent training facilities and internet access.
+The brand new campus is situated in the center of Frankfurt am Main and offers an inspiring environment with excellent training facilities and internet access.
 Accommodation in single rooms will be arranged at a high-class hotel.

 The language of instruction will be English and no translation will be provided.